-In return for the work you’ve put into creating your resume, you get nothing.
+In return for the work you’ve put into creating your resume for that job posting, you get nothing.
 That’s straightforward and expected if you don’t know exactly what you’re getting yourself into.

-Before you craft your resume, there are 2 steps you should do:
+Before you craft your resume, there are two steps you should do:

 Before you even start on your resume, one of your first steps should be reading through the job requirements carefully.
 Pay close attention to the keywords they use and get the grip of who they’re actually looking for.

 You should know what type of person they are looking for and what exactly you need to include and what you need to avoid.